The Number of the Beast (novel): Literary significance and reception

 Jack Kirwan wrote in National Review that the novel is "about two men and two women in a time machine safari through this and other universes.
 But describing The Number of the Beast thus is like saying Moby Dick is about a one-legged guy trying to catch a fish."
 He went on to state that Heinlein celebrates the "competent person".

 Sue K. Hurwitz wrote in her review for the School Library Journal that it is "a catalog of Heinlein's sins as an author; it is sophomoric, sexist, militantly right wing, and excessively verbose" and commentary that the book's ending was "a devastating parody of SF conventions—will have genre addicts rolling on the floor.
 It's garbage, but right from the top of the heap."

 Heinlein buff David Potter explained on alt.fan.heinlein, in a posting reprinted on the Heinlein Society, that the entire book is actually "one of the greatest textbooks on narrative fiction ever produced, with a truly magnificent set of examples of how not to do it right there in the foreground, and constant explanations of how to do it right, with literary references to people and books that did do it right, in the background."
 He noted that "every single time there's a boring lecture or tedious character interaction going on in the foreground, there's an example of how to do it right in the background."

 Greg Costikyan reviewed The Number of the Beast in Ares Magazine #5 and commented: "No one writes like Heinlein, and what is a disappointment from him would be a smashing success from anyone else."

 James Nicoll has credited it as having taught him that he does not have to finish reading every book he begins.

 The Pursuit of the Pankera

-On 1 February 2019, it was announced that a novel The Pursuit of the Pankera would be published from an unpublished Heinlein manuscript.
-The book was originally titled Six-Six-Six.
-The 185,000-word text mirrors The Number of the Beast for the first third, but then deviates from it.
-The more-traditionally Heinlein text was written before Number of the Beast but not published at the time.
-The novel was published by Art Manor Publishers under their CAEZIK SF & Fantasy imprint on 24 March 2020, in trade paperback or hardcover editions and in two eBook formats.
-A mass market paperback edition was published on 20 April 2021.